 Program alum elected to federal government

-- Katie Allen MP, Member for Higgins
+- Katie Allen MP, former Member for Higgins

 Program alum elected to local government